 - When charging or calibrating a battery - When installing or updating system software - When updating the system BIOS - When writing information to a disc (select products only)

 - When running Disk Defragmenter on computers with internal hard drives - When performing a backup or recovery

 When you connect the computer to external power:

-- The battery begins to charge.

-- The screen brightness increases.

-- The Power icon changes appearance.
+- The battery begins to charge. - The Power icon changes appearance.

 When you disconnect external power: